 Do You Feel Worn Down by The World?

 Do you feel overwhelmed by all the pain in the world, and you can hardly stand to read the news anymore?
 Are you highly empathic, and feel depressed, enraged and motivated to act, but don’t know how?
 Maybe you were once active in protests and political movements, but now you feel as though the obligations of your own life have made you lose sight of social justice.
-Do you wish you could talk to someone who understands social justice and modern activism so that you can find the best way to balance your values, nurture yourself and enact social change?
+Do you wish you could talk to someone who understands social justice and movement building so that you can find the best way to balance your values, nurture yourself and enact social change?

 Are Your Gifts Also Your Challenges?